parliamentarian-ssiitk/IIT-Kanpur-Constitution/CONSTITUTION.md

 ## BYLAWS
 1. The Constitutional may only be amended in a regular Senate Meeting.
 Amendment of any Article of the Constitution shall require the support of at least 2/3rd of the Senate, present and voting, and not less than half the total strength of the Senate.
 2. Amendment of the Appendices of the Constitution, including the Rules and Procedures of the Students’ Senate shall require the support of at least half the Senate, present and voting.
-3. The Senate can remove the President or any General Secretary from office by passing a no-confidence/impeachment motion supported by at least 2/3rd of the Senate, present and voting, and not less than half the total strength of the Senate.
+3. The Senate can remove any Executive from office by passing a no-confidence/impeachment motion supported by at least 2/3rd of the Senate, present and voting, and not less than half the total strength of the Senate.
 4. The Senate can remove the Chairperson, Parliamentarian and any person at any other post elected by the Senate from office by passing a no-confidence/ impeachment motion supported by at least half the total strength of the Senate.
 5. The Senate can remove any other post appointed by the Senate from office by passing a no-confidence/impeachment motion supported by at least half the Senate, present and voting.
 6. The Senate may censure any authority within the Gymkhana by a censure motion supported by at least half the total strength of the Senate.